CodemasonHQ/docs/scaling.md

 ## Creating a Load Balancer
 Creating a Load Balancer through the Codemason Web UI is a great experience.
 Simply go to the catalog, find the Load Balancer item, click "Add to Application" and launch it.

 The catalog will then step you through creating your Load Balancer.
-It's suggested you only use one Load Balancer per environment unless there is a specific need for multiple.
+It's suggested you only use one Load Balancer per team unless there is a specific need for multiple.

 <a name="listening-ports"></a>
 ### Listening ports